OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 }
 ```

-Definition in the application **Startup.cs** file of the mapping of the exception handler to the dedicated error handling API controller:
+The definition in the application **Startup.cs** file maps the exception handler to the dedicated error handling API controller:

 ``` csharp
 using Microsoft.AspNetCore.Builder;